benjaminion/upgrading-ethereum-book/src/book.md

 ##### `EJECTION_BALANCE`

-If a validator's effective balance falls to 16 Ether or below then it is exited from the system (kicked out of the active validator set).
-This is most likely to happen as a result of the "inactivity leak" which gradually reduces the balances of inactive validators in order to maintain the liveness of the beacon chain.
+If a validator's effective balance falls to 16 Ether or below then it is exited from the system.
+This is most likely to happen as a result of the ["inactivity leak"](#inactivity_penalty_quotient_altair), which gradually reduces the balances of inactive validators in order to maintain the liveness of the beacon chain.

 Note that the dependence on effective balance means that the validator is queued for ejection as soon as its actual balance falls to 16.75 Ether.